ssanjan123/Instruction-Set-Architecture---RISC-V-32-bit/README.md

 $ run -r code/input/[*].input
 $ run -r -i code/input[*].input # interactive emulator mode.
 Testing
-There are two types of tests for this project: unit tests, instruction tests, and end-to-end tests.
-The unit tests can be found in the file test_utils.c.
-This suite tests the sign_extend_number and parse_instruction functions.
-You can run these tests using the command below.

 Unit tests
 $ touch test_utils.c; make test-utils